-- First, group the number words in threes starting from the right of the whole numbers. - write the digits of each period in numbers. - Read and write each period separately. - Use a comma to separate millions from thousands and units. - Add the values to get the right figure.
+- Solution First, group the number words in threes starting from the right of the whole numbers. - >> Write the digits of each period in numbers. - >> Read and write each period separately. - Solution Separate millions from thousands and units. - >> Add the values to get the right figure.